 If everything is in order, you will get your marriage registration form.
 It’s valid for 6 months from the date you intend to get married.

 A list of documents you’ll need

-Both of you will need to bring along an original and colour photocopy of one of the following:
+Both of you will need to bring along a valid photo ID and a photocopy of the photo page of one of the following:

 - National identity card